rafaelcoelho/rsocket/README.md

 ## CI
 Based on GitHub Actions towards client and server that will be enforced by CI when open a PR to master branch.

+## Collaboration
+Please fell free to open a PR that will be very welcome.